dgovi6/Good-Luck-in-e-Sports/README.md

 # Good-Luck-in-e-Sports
 Data article about esports

-just download the entire package and open index.html in your browser
+please download the entire package and open index.html in your browser